bjonesy/salesloft-ui-exercise/README.md

 <img src="http://www.brandonsj.me/wp-content/uploads/2017/08/Screen-Shot-2017-08-13-at-5.35.15-PM.png" width="850">

 By clicking the menu icon the sidebar menu will move into display.
-Clicking each tab will display the emails that are either in the inbox, favorite list,
+Clicking each tab will display the tab contents.

 ### Inbox